TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *reST / reStructuredText*

-        reST (reStructuredText) is a markup format used for creating and formatting documentation in the official TYPO3 documentation and public extensions.
+        reST (reStructuredText) is a markup format used for creating and formatting documentation ssuch as the official TYPO3 documentation and public extensions.

     ..  _route-enhancer:
     -   *Route Enhancer*

-        A Route Enhancer is a component in TYPO3 used for improving and customizing the URL routing logic.
+        A Route Enhancer is a component in TYPO3 used for improving and customizing URL routing logic.
 It is part of the YAML Site configuration.

     ..  _route-decorator---enhancing-decorator:
     -   *Route Decorator / Enhancing Decorator*

-        Route Decorators and Enhancing Decorators are part of the Route enhancement and can be seen as configuration and API implementations offering access to rewriting and accessing the URL routing.
+        Route Decorators and Enhancing Decorators are part of Route enhancement and can be seen as configuration and API implementations where URL routing can be accessed and rewritten.

     ..  _rte-wysiwyg-ckeditor-htmlarea-t3editor:
     -   *RTE (also: WYSIWYG, CKEditor, htmlarea, t3editor)*

-        A Rich Text Editor (RTE) is a tool in TYPO3 that enables WYSIWYG editing (What You See Is What You Get), offered via the CKEditor Open Source project.
+        A Rich Text Editor (RTE) is a tool in TYPO3 that enables WYSIWYG editing (What You See Is What You Get), part of the CKEditor Open Source project.
 An older component was "rte_htmlarea".
 The t3editor is a specific RTE that handles syntax-highlighting for code languages.